 Skip to Content

-This turreted stone building is surrounded by gardens and woodland and it’s arguably one of the most beautiful castles in Northern Ireland.
+This turreted stone building is surrounded by gardens and woodland and it’s arguably one of the most beautiful castles in Ireland.

 Some quick need-to-knows before visiting Belfast Castle

-visiting belfast castle
+A map of belfast castle

 Although a visit to the mighty Belfast Castle is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.